-Verizon Q3 2012 report includes 1.8 million total connections added [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Verizon Q3 2012 report includes 1.8 million total connections added [UPDATED]Alex Wagner - Editorial Director of News and Content

 Nokia isn't the only company to report on its third quarter 2012 performance today, as Verizon has also shared the results of its quarter with the world.
 Verizon's numbers look to be a bit more positive than the Finnish firms, as the big red carrier posted service revenues of $16.2 billion for the quarter along with total revenues of $19 billion.
 Verizon also reported that its average revenue per account (ARPA) grew 6.5 percent in the quarter to finish at $145.42 per month.